 The other plan, Elite, costs $10 per user per month after a base $40 per month fee.
 It includes everything in Premium, plus project estimates that can be compared to actuals, a project activity feed, timesheet signatures, and geofencing.

 If you're a small business comfortable with letting your employees manage their own time, FreshBooks offers the best time tracking.
 If your projects require more top-down oversight (and you have the money to pay for it), QuickBooks' TSheets add-on is for you.

 FreshBooks' time-tracking feature is cheaper but QuickBooks' option offers better and more useful features.

 FreshBooks does not have a native feature for processing employee payrolls, but it does offer two integrations: Gusto (formerly ZenPayroll), which costs between $6 and $12 per user per month after a base $39 per month fee, and PaymentEvolution, a Canada-only payroll service that has a limited free tier as well as a $22 per month tier.

-All of QuickBooks' plans offer a full-service payroll ability, including unlimited payroll runs, auto-calculated taxes and end-of-year forms, an online portal to let employees view pay stubs and tax data, support for garnishments and deductions, and downloadable historical data reports.
-The Premium plan also adds support for same-day direct deposit and workers’ comp administration, as well as a HR support center.
+All of QuickBooks' plans offer a full-service payroll ability, including unlimited payroll runs, auto-calculated taxes, and end-of-year forms, an online portal to let employees view pay stubs and tax data, support for garnishments and deductions, and downloadable historical data reports.
+The Premium plan also adds support for same-day direct deposit and workers’ comp administration, as well as an HR support center.

 Integration with other software